drivet/website/content/blog/blogging/emacs-pelican-workflow.md

 ## Using Markdown

-My blog entries are all written in [markdown][7], which I edit in emacs using [markdown mode][8].
+My blog entries are all written in [Markdown][7], which I edit in emacs using [Markdown mode][8].
 Markdown's basic idea is to take "natural" markers in pure text and convert them to HTML; a piece of text flanked by the "*" symbol, for example, will be rendered in bold.
 This is an organic fit for people like me, who like to write in pure text and who tend to use